Employees don’t need Netflix.

 Did we do a deep dive into Netflix and its principles and find that they can really help us solve meaningful workplace learning problems?
 Or did we take an experience that everyone knows, slap the word “learning” on it and market it as a new approach when its really not?

-Like so many other L&D topics, “Netflix for Learning” means something a little different to everyone.
-But the concept tends to focus on three elements: UI design, content catalogs and user recommendations.
-Every LMS seems to be launching a redesigned interface that looks like my Netflix feed (above).
+Like so many other L&D topics, “Netflix for Learning” means something different to everyone.
+The concept tends to focus on three elements: UI, catalogs and recommendations.
+Every LMS is launching a redesigned interface that looks like my Netflix feed (above).
 Rather than list online training content with links and icons, now they use clickable boxes with featured images.
 And, rather than relying on content to be searched or assigned, the LMS is now suggesting courses based on factors like role, department and past content consumption.

 Do these practices create a better LMS experience than employees have typically had in the past?
 Yes.
 Do they create a better learning experience that results in improved business performance.
 No!